meinsta/workload-id-demo/README.md

 ## Deployment as MWI Demo

-The `deploy` action uses many features of Teleport Machine & Workload Identity to keep static, long-lived secrets out of the process.
+The [build_and_deploy](./.github/workflows/deploy.yaml) action uses many features of Teleport Machine & Workload Identity to keep static, long-lived secrets out of the process.

 Both the web and backend apps are deployed in containers.
 These container builds are pushed to an AWS ECR registry, which would normally require an AWS keypair.
 Here we use MWI's SPIFFE certificate capability and AWS Roles Anywhere to generate a short-lived certificate that can be traded for an AWS Role that allows management of that registry only.